Sami Game Jam 2018

 Speak – but speak our language.
 Wear clothes – but only what we want you to wear.
 Learn – but learn in our way.

-The assimilation policy left a deep scar in Sami society.
+The assimilation policy left a deep scar in Saami society.
 It is a trauma that is passed from generation to generation.

 2. Border Crossing People